 Big-box stores or online retailers will usually

-be the most affordable options, but for orders
+be the most affordable options, but for large

-around $600 or above, I may be able to provide
+orders, I may be able to provide modest savings

 & Resources for more information.